 - Cell Phone.
 This is the top priority for most people, since most cell phones these days also double as an activity tracker (tracking how far you've run and in what time), and they also play your music as well, and you're going to want to be able to switch tracks without losing stride.

 - Keys.
 When hubby isn't at home, and I want to go out for a run, I always need to bring my keys with me, as I'm obviously not looking to get locked out of the house.
 So keys are the #2 most important thing that I'm looking to fit into my running belt.

 - Energy Gels.
-If you’re a serious runner and are training for or running in a marathon, you’re going to want to carry your energy gels on you.
+If you're a serious runner and are training for running in a marathon, then these best running water bottle belts and best running hydradtion belts are your companion.